S3-working-group/s3-practical-guide/docs/principle-accountability.md

 Whatever your particular organizational context, making the hierarchy of accountability explicit is useful because it reveals the relationship between delegator and delegatee(s).

-## Move from “holding to account” to self-accountability
+## Move from "holding to account" to self-accountability

 The principle of accountability applies to everyone.
 It promotes a shift from being held to account by someone—which often leads to a culture of fear and blame—towards a culture of self-accountability where everyone acknowledges the impact of their actions and inaction on others, and on the system as a whole, and acts accordingly.
 In your relationships with others, it relates to making and following through on commitments you make, managing expectations, doing what you agree to and answering for when you don’t.